 Cost Comparison

 DayTraders starts at $150 (one-time fee).
-Purdia Capital starts at $79 (one-time fee).
-Purdia Capital is the cheaper option to get started.
+Purdia Capital starts at $179 (monthly fee).
+DayTraders is the cheaper option to get started.

 Drawdown Rules

-DayTraders uses intraday trailing drawdown.
-Purdia Capital uses EOD trailing drawdown.
+DayTraders uses intraday trailing drawdown with a 5% maximum.
+Purdia Capital uses EOD trailing drawdown with a 4% maximum.
 These are fundamentally different approaches — intraday trailing moves with your equity while EOD trailing stays fixed.
 Learn more about drawdown types.

 Profit Split